greenfirn/Docker-Events/README.md

 - I use ubuntu server 22.04 for my AMD gpu rig, better driver/overclock compatible
 - TARGET_IMAGE in cpu/gpu .conf files needs to match chosen idle job image name
 - using putty ssh or similar copy/paste contents of 'install - script files.sh' into rig console and
-- press enter to write all the script files, lists files at the end to see if files were created
+- press enter to write all the script files, lists files at the end to see files were created
 - copy/paste press enter contents of other install-*** conf etc files
 - include api.conf if using miner api and one of the gpu-reset scripts if needed, Nvidia,AMD
 - seperate script files in source/lib folder just to make easier to read